Impact of Satellite Trails on H.E.S.S. Astronomical Observations: Data selection and methods

 As FlashCam-type cameras are DC-coupled, the baseline DC level can be measured to give an estimate of the illumination of a pixel, and hence the NSB rate present \citep{FlashcamPerformance}.
-In principle this can be read out per-event (typically $\mathrm{\sim2.5\,kHz}$), however for data storage reasons this only happens every 0.1\,s for the version of the camera currently installed on CT5.
+In principle, this can be read out per event (typically $\mathrm{\sim2.5\,kHz}$), however, due to data storage limitations, this only happens every 0.1\,s for the version of the camera currently installed on CT5.
 This differs from the older H.E.S.S. cameras, where the NSB rate can be measured with photomultiplier currents.
 These measurements have historically been used primarily in H.E.S.S. for data quality monitoring, but (for the older cameras) are also explicitly used in \textit{HAP} analyses in determining image cleaning thresholds, and in template-based analyses (further discussed in Section \ref{sec:conc}).
 Given the optical brightness of satellites, trails can be seen in these data.
 Our algorithm for detecting satellite trails comprises the following steps:

-\begin{enumerate} \item NSB rate files, measured per-pixel in CT5, are processed to retain only pixels exceeding an NSB rate of $\mathrm{900\,MHz}$.
+Firstly, the NSB rate files, measured per-pixel in CT5, are processed to retain only pixels exceeding an NSB rate of $\mathrm{900\,MHz}$.
 This cut was selected to retain trail detections under a wide variety of observational conditions.
 For a (very) rough conversion estimate, the $m_V=4.9$, $T=20,700\,\mathrm{K}$ star 114 Tauri causes an approximately $\mathrm{7000\,MHz}$ pixel NSB rate in FlashCam at a $\mathrm{50\,^{\circ}}$ zenith angle, but it should be noted that this rate depends on zenith angle, telescope optical throughput and other experimental conditions.
-Assuming Pogson's ratio holds, this means the limiting magnitude for trail detections in this study is approximately $m_V=8$. \\ \item From this dataset, possible satellite candidate pixels are identified by the number ($\mathrm{<100}$) of unique NSB entries for that pixel, per run.
-This cut excludes bright stars from the dataset, as well as excluding candidate trails where there may be potential instrument issues.\\ \item Individual trails are identified by appending these pixel entries to trail objects if they pass neighbourhood (within an average $\mathrm{50\,cm}$ pixel separation, relative to a $\mathrm{5\,cm}$ edge-to-edge pixel size) and timing co-incidence ($\mathrm{<5\,s}$) checks.\\ \item We perform cuts on these candidate trails to identify likely satellites.
-The number of unique pixels in the trail must exceed 5 and be below 400, the time difference between the first pixel detection of the trail and the last must exceed $\mathrm{3\,s}$ (excluding meteors).
-The average of the differences of unique pixel entry timings must exceed $\mathrm{0.3\,s}$ to limit gaps in the trail and prevent spurious clustering, and then finally the calculated velocity of the trail on the camera must also exceed $\mathrm{0.008\,ms^{-1}}$.\\ \end{enumerate}
+Assuming Pogson's ratio holds, this means the limiting magnitude for trail detections in this study is approximately $m_V=8$.